gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 #Data Model Design
+The motivations behind this data model design are the following:

+  * demand for a simpler, flexible contract by heterogeneous end-points
+  * benefit of standardized contextual content to mitigate ambiguity and increase interoperability
+  * demand for a flatter data model that is easier and lighter to process and more flexible and adaptable to use-cases
+  * benefit of isolating generally stale data from fresh data
+  * benefit of documentation in generated Java Classes

-The SOI Track data model design is best described by the following differentiating topics:
+The influence of these motivations is best described by the following differentiating topics:

   * First-Class Data Components
   * Linked-Data
-  * Context
+  * Contextual Metadata
   * RDFa
-  * Interoperability Design Principles
+  * Semantic Triples
+  * Interoperable Data Nodes
   * Example Instance
   * Flatter vs. Deeper

 ##First-Class Data Components
 The SOI Track data model represents 3 top-level, first-class concepts:
 ```